saaguero/ckad-notes/README.md

 https://kubernetes.io/docs/concepts/services-networking/service/
 - Port definitions in `Pods` have names, and you can reference these names in the `targetPort` attribute of a Service.
 You can change the port numbers that Pods expose in the next version of your backend software, without breaking clients.
 - If `kube-proxy` is running in `iptables mode` and the first Pod that’s selected does not respond, the connection fails.
 This is different from `userspace mode`: in that scenario, kube-proxy would detect that the connection to the first Pod had failed and would automatically retry with a different backend Pod.
-- You can use Pod readiness probes to verify that backend Pods are working OK, so that kube-proxy in iptables mode only sees backends that test out as healthy.
+- You can use Pod `readiness probes` to verify that backend Pods are working OK, so that kube-proxy in iptables mode only sees backends that test out as healthy.
 Doing this means you avoid having traffic sent via kube-proxy to a Pod that’s known to have failed.
 - If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select the session affinity based on the client’s IP addresses by setting `service.spec.sessionAffinity` to `ClientIP` (default is None).
 You can also set the maximum session sticky time by setting `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` (the default value is 10800, which works out to be 3 hours).
 - For some Services, you need to expose more than one port.
 Kubernetes lets you configure multiple port definitions on a Service object. **When using multiple ports for a Service, you must give all of your ports names so that these are unambiguous**.
 - You can specify your own cluster IP address as part of a Service creation request.
 To do this, set the `.spec.clusterIP` field.
 For example, if you already have an existing DNS entry that you wish to reuse, or legacy systems that are configured for a specific IP address and difficult to re-configure.
 - When you have a Pod that needs to access a Service, and you are using the `environment variable` method to publish the port and cluster IP to the client Pods, you must create the Service before the client Pods come into existence.
-  - If the service's environment variables are not desired (because possible clashing with expected program ones, too many variables to process, only using DNS, etc) you can disable this mode by setting the `enableServiceLinks` flag to false on the pod spec.
+  - If the service's environment variables are not desired (because possible clashing with expected program ones, too many variables to process, only using DNS, etc) you can disable this mode by setting the `pod.spec.enableServiceLinks`.
 - A cluster-aware DNS server, such as `CoreDNS`, watches the Kubernetes API for new Services and creates a set of DNS records for each one.
 If DNS has been enabled throughout your cluster then all Pods should automatically be able to resolve Services by their DNS name.
 - Kubernetes also supports `DNS SRV` (Service) records for `named ports`.
 If the `my-service.my-ns` Service has a port named `http` with the protocol set to `TCP`, you can do a `DNS SRV` query for `_http._tcp.my-service.my-ns` to discover the port number for http, as well as the IP address.
 - Sometimes you don’t need load-balancing and a single Service IP.
-In this case, you can create what are termed `headless services`, by explicitly specifying `None` for the `.specclusterIP`.
+In this case, you can create what are termed `headless services`, by specifying `.spec.clusterIP = None`.
     - For `headless services` that define selectors, the endpoints controller creates `Endpoints` records in the API, and modifies the DNS configuration to return records (addresses) that point directly to the Pods backing the Service.
     - For `headless services` that do not define selectors, the endpoints controller does not create `Endpoints` records.
 However, the DNS system looks for and configures either: CNAME records for `ExternalName services` OR `A records` for any `Endpoints` that share a name with the Service.
 - `ExternalName`: Maps the Service to the contents of the `externalName` field (e.g. foo.bar.example.com), by returning a `CNAME record` with its value. **No proxying of any kind is set up**.
 - In the service spec, `externalIPs` can be specified along with any of the service types, then a `my-service` will be accessible by clients on `externalIP:port`.
-- Service without selectors are usueful to point to external places or service in a different namespace/cluster.
+- Service without selectors are useful to point to external places or service in a different namespace/cluster.
 Remember the corresponding Endpoint object is not created automatically.
 - The set of pods that a `service` targets is defined with a `labelSelector`, and **only equality-based** requirement selectors are supported (no set-based support.)
 - You can run multiple `nginx pods` on the `same node` all using the `same containerPort` and access them `from any other pod or node` in your cluster using IP.
 Like Docker, ports can still be published to the host node's interfaces, but the need for this is radically diminished because of the networking model.